 What is a money market account?

-A money market account, or money market deposit account, is an interest-bearing savings product available at most banks and credit unions.
+A money market account is an interest-bearing savings product available at most banks and credit unions.
 You can usually write checks from it and may get a debit card.

 A money market account is considered a deposit account under the Federal Reserve’s Regulation D, so the number of transactions, such as transfers and withdrawals, are limited to six per month.
 There are some transactions, including withdrawing from an ATM or bank teller, that don’t count as one of the six transactions.
-There are also exceptions to the limits.
-Check with your bank to find out its policy.
+There are also exceptions to the limits, so check with your bank to find out its policy.

-It used to pay more interest than a regular savings account, but the Fed has cut rates to near zero, and yields on the two products are not that different now.
-If you find an MMA with a higher yield, be prepared to maintain a higher minimum balance or hold to another requirement to get the top yield.
+Money market accounts used to pay more interest than typical savings accounts, but in the recent historically low interest rate environment, yields haven’t been much different.
+If you find a money market account with a higher yield, be prepared to maintain a higher minimum balance or hold to another requirement to get the top yield.

 What is a savings account?

-Typically, banks limit the number of withdrawals you can make from your savings account each statement period.
+Traditionally, banks were limited in the number of withdrawals that were permitted from savings accounts to six each statement period.
+Even after Regulation D was modified to eliminate this restriction, most banks still limit the number of withdrawals permitted.
 Going over the limit can result in a fee, emphasizing how the account is designed for longer-term storage of your money rather than frequent transactions.

 In exchange for letting the bank hold your money, the bank will pay interest on the balance of your savings account.
 Each statement, the bank will make an interest payment into your savings account, helping your balance grow.